Houses in multiple occupation

 - Environmental Health Officers are responsible for enforcing HMO legislation locally.

 The Housing Act 2004 introduced mandatory licensing and a new definition for HMOs.
-This legislation has recently been extended through the Licensing of Houses in Multiple Occupation (Prescribed Description) (England) Order 2018, so that, from 1 October 2018, any landlord who lets a property to five or more people - from two or more separate households - must be licensed by their local housing authority.
+This legislation has been extended through the Licensing of Houses in Multiple Occupation (Prescribed Description) (England) Order 2018, so that a property to five or more people - from two or more separate households – is deemed to be a “large HMO” and the landlord must be licensed by their local housing authority.

 What is an HMO?